Skip to main content

 • Negotiate with creditors for a lower interest rate on the debt

-• Consider a side job or extra hours to earn more to pay off debt
+• Get a full-time job.
+Consider a side job, extra hours, or some other source of income to earn more to pay off debt

 Create a Financial Plan

-To start a budget, you need to add up the money you make each month.
+To achieve financial independence and stability, you must start and stick to a budget.
+A budget begins with adding up the money you make each month.
 It is ideal to look at your after-tax income to get an accurate idea of your take-home pay.

 Once you have an after-tax amount you can predict each month, start subtracting money for essentials such as: